NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 If it is a declared function, it can have requirements about the units of the arguments, and the result will have the unit of the expression of the body of the function declaration.

-Declared functions are inlined at the site they are called.
-This means that you can't have recursive declared functions (for now, this may be implemented later).
+Declared functions are inlined at the site they are evaluated.
+(This means that you can't have recursive declared functions for now, this may be implemented later).

 The following intrinsic functions are visible in every function scope.
 They are implemented either using [LLVM intrinsics](https://llvm.org/docs/LangRef.html#intrinsic-functions) or [LLVM libc](https://libc.llvm.org/math/index.html).